>SFBA Stream Types

 A4 – Large Canal

-Deeply entrenched, wide, natural bank composition, plane bed, fine sediment
+Deeply entrenched, wide, natural bank composition, plane bed, fine sediment, may have emergent wetland plants

 A5_webmenu.jpg